Yield exceeds 15%! Besides Western Europe, where is the next gold mine for Chinese energy storage companies?

-At the same time, a storage project in Poland performed well in the second quarter of this year, with a dual revenue model from the spot market and ancillary services market, where a 1 megawatt-hour storage system's revenue increased by 31% quarter-on-quarter, reaching 41,985 euros.
+At the same time, a energy storage project in Poland performed well in the second quarter of this year.
+Under the dual revenue model of the spot market and ancillary services market, a 1 megawatt-hour energy storage system's revenue increased by 31% month-on-month, reaching €41,985.

 Market Landscape: The Growth Map of Energy Storage in Europe